bcdev/zappend/README.md

 * Target and slices are allowed live in different filesystems.
 * The tool is configurable.
 The configuration defines
   - the append dimension;
-  - optional target encoding for all or individual target variable;
+  - optional target encoding for all or individual target variables;
   - the target path into the target filesystem;
   - optional target filesystem options;
-  - optional slice filesystem options;
+  - optional slice filesystem options.
 * The target chunking of the append dimension equals the size of the append dimension in each slice and vice versa.
 * The target encoding should allow specifying the target storage chunking,